bigwiv/Biopython-cn/chr17.rst

 All the shaft and arrow head options shown above for the ``ARROW`` sigil can be used for the ``BIGARROW`` sigil too.

-17.1.9??A nice example
+17.1.9  A nice example
 ~~~~~~~~~~~~~~~~~~~~~~

-Now let¡¯s return to the pPCP1 plasmid from *Yersinia pestis biovar
+Now letâ€™s return to the pPCP1 plasmid from *Yersinia pestis biovar
 Microtus*, and the top down approach used in
-Section?\ `17.1.3 <#sec:gd_top_down>`__, but take advantage of the sigil
+Section \ `17.1.3 <#sec:gd_top_down>`__, but take advantage of the sigil
-options we¡¯ve now discussed.
-This time we¡¯ll use arrows for the genes,
+options weâ€™ve now discussed.
+This time weâ€™ll use arrows for the genes,
 and overlay them with strand-less features (as plain boxes) showing the
 position of some restriction digest sites.